+The frequency of the PLL in units of Hz has to be defined in the P7887.INI file by a line like pllfreq=4e9.
+This is also a command of the control language.
+The frequency can be set in steps of 2 MHz.
 Other parameters that can be set only by editing the P7887.INI file are the updaterate in msec for the refresh of the status, and the blocksize parameter.
 The default value of 1024 is for moderate counting rates.
-For very high counting rates you may chose a value like 4096 or 16384.The file P7886A.INF (P7886B.inf... for more modules) contains the default settings.
+For very high counting rates you may chose a value like 4096 or 16384.

+The file P7887A.CFG (P7887B.CFG... for more modules) contains the default settings.
 It is not necessary to edit this file, it is saved automatically.
-Instead of this .INF file any other setup file can be used if its name without the appendix 'A.INF' is used as command line parameter (e.g. P7886 TEST to load TESTA.INF).
+Instead of this .CFG file any other setup file can be used if its name without the appendix 'A.CFG' is used as command line parameter (e.g. P7887 TEST to load TESTA.CFG).